-- Normal quality control inspection of the works - Adherence to the Construction and Environmental Management Plan - All excavations will be visually assessed for signs of possible contamination such as staining or strong odours. - All silt traps and settlement ponds will be inspected regularly and in particular after heavy rainfall events to ensure that they are not blocked or overflowing and to carry out regular maintenance
+- Normal quality control inspection of the works. - · Adherence to the CEMP. - All excavations will be visually assessed for signs of possible contamination such as staining or strong odours. - All silt traps and settlement ponds will be inspected regularly and in particular after heavy rainfall events to ensure that they are not blocked or overflowing and to carry out regular maintenance. - A record of daily checks that the works are being undertaken in accordance with the CEMP will be made available for inspection by Laois County Council/Kilkenny County Council. - Monitoring reports shall be submitted to Laois County Council/Kilkenny County Council and other relevant statutory bodies in accordance with the requirements of the planning conditions.

-8.6.4 REINSTATEMENT
+10.6.4 REINSTATEMENT